NBonaparte/schemegen/README.md

 | white         | `$white`        | `white`             |

 Generated configs will be found in `~/.config/schemegen/configs`.
 It is recommended to symlink them to their default locations.
+### Post-install script
+A post-install script can be added at `~/.config/schemegen/post.sh`.
+It will be run after writing to configs, and is useful for commands like `xrdb ~/.Xresources`.
+The user should have permission to execute the file.
 ## Usage

 ### Accessing images